 - Frequent meals: five to six mini meals or snacks daily

-- Plenty of water or other drinks: 8 ounces, six to eight times daily.
+- Plenty of water or other fluids: 8 ounces, eight to ten times daily.

 - Fruits and vegetables: at least 5 servings per day.
 Choose bright and deep colors.
 Eat washed raw, cooked, or blend into a sauce, soup or smoothie.

-- Try supplements: Boost Plus®, Ensure Plus®, Instant Breakfast, or make your own homemade milkshakes: add protein powder.
+- If eating is hard, try supplements: Boost Plus®, Ensure Plus®, Carnation Breakfast Essentials® or make your own homemade milkshakes and add protein powder.

 - Food safety: wash hands before eating, cook food to proper temperatures, and keep food covered, refrigerated or frozen.